femou1/pb-handbooks/pbst_handbook.md

 Handpicked for a Elite Tier Evaluation:

 **-** Hosting a raid response supervised by Trainer against official Syndicate Raid.
-It doesn't matter if PBST wins it or not, hosting abilities is what gets tested,
+It doesn't matter if PBST wins it or not, hosting abilities is what gets tested.

 **-** Hosting a patrol